v1.9 Updated April 12, 2021

 6.2 Severability.
 If any provision of this DPA is adjudicated invalid or unenforceable, this DPA will be amended to the minimum extent necessary to achieve, to the maximum extent possible, the same legal and commercial effect originally intended by the parties.
 To the extent permitted by applicable law, the parties waive any provision of law that would render any clause of this DPA prohibited or unenforceable in any respect.

 6.3 Amendment; Enforcement of Rights.
 No modification of or amendment to this DPA, nor any waiver of any rights under this DPA, will be effective unless in writing signed by the parties to this DPA.
 The failure by either party to enforce any rights under this DPA will not be construed as a waiver of any rights of such party.

 6.4 Assignment.
-This DPA may be assigned only in connection with a valid assignment pursuant to the License Agreement.
-If the License Agreement is assigned by a party in accordance with its terms, this DPA will be automatically assigned by the same party to the same assignee.
+This DPA may be assigned only in connection with a valid assignment pursuant to the MSA.
+If the MSA is assigned by a party in accordance with its terms, this DPA will be automatically assigned by the same party to the same assignee.

 6.5 Governing Law.
-This DPA will be governed by and construed in accordance with the laws of the jurisdiction governing the License Agreement unless otherwise required by EU Data Protection Law, in which case this DPA will be governed by the laws of the Republic of Ireland.
+This DPA will be governed by and construed in accordance with the laws of the jurisdiction governing the MSA unless otherwise required by GDPR or Data Protection Laws, in which case this DPA will be governed by the laws of the Republic of Ireland.

 6.6 Counterparts.
 This DPA may be executed and delivered by facsimile or electronic signature and in two or more counterparts, each of which will be deemed an original, but all of which together will constitute one and the same instrument.